Cm1602/dcr-python/README.md

  * topLevelDomain
  * capital

- Please record any SQL commands executed to modify the database schema.
+ Please record any SQL commands executed to modify the database schema. - See update_db_schema.py